 At the core of each of these levels are Maths and English qualifications which are the key skills employers look for.
 Apprenticeships are available to young people joining the sector or existing employees who need to develop and advance their skills.

-From April 2017 an Apprenticeship Levy will be introduced which applies to all UK employers, both in the private and public sector, if their annual pay bill is £3 million or more.
+From April 2017 an Apprenticeship Levy was introduced which applies to all UK employers, both in the private and public sector, if their annual pay bill is £3 million or more.

 The levy is payable on annual pay bills of more than £3 million.
 Employers with an annual pay bill of less than £3 million will not pay the levy.
 These employers will continue to have access to government funding to support apprenticeships.